Changissnz/nu_merchant_principal/README.md

 feedback from the external validators, possibly inanimate and definitely not omnipotent.
 Comprehensive testing of a host of pride involves effectively locating the external factors for self-generation.
-Apply alterations, according to the heedance of a reference, to gauge the host's reactions when the circumstances that generate their pride are changes.
+Apply alterations to them, according to the heedance of a reference containing directions, to gauge the host's reactions when the circumstances that generate their pride are changes.
 This is clearly more easier said or written than done.
 Testing of this kind does have to be somewhat questionable, this being proved through any accurate surveying of opinion.
+More penetrative testing procedures involve identifying the metaphysical factors found within the host, and applying alterations to those factors so that the host of pride can be assessed under their differing internal circumstances.
+For these kinds of penetrative alterations, the assessor could do things such as communicate ideas, related to the metaphysical factors of interest, to the suspected host of pride.
+The term "penetrative" is used in this explanation to signify procedures that directly attempt to alter the metaphysical forces of pride in the host, rather than alter external factors believed to be involved in the host's self-generation of pride.